-That particular snow blower had an 8-horsepower engine, so in searching for a new snow blower I wanted to find a model of similar size and strength.
-But as I quickly discovered (I was vaguely aware of it beforehand), the strength of snow blower engines is no longer measured in horsepower—it’s measured in “cc” (cubic centimeters) instead, making direct comparisons difficult.
+That particular snow blower had an 8-horsepower engine.
+So in searching for a new snow blower I wanted to find a model of similar size and strength.
+But as I quickly discovered, the strength of snow blower engines is no longer measured in horsepower.
+It’s measured in “cc” (cubic centimeters) instead, making direct comparisons difficult.

 So what does this mean?
 Well, let’s start by explaining the two terms.
 The “cc” rating—200cc, 350cc and so on—is just a measurement of the engine displacement, or the amount of volume moved by the pistons in a single revolution of the engine.
 Generally speaking, the bigger (and stronger) the engine, the greater the displacement, leading to higher cc ratings.

-But because horsepower is a common term and probably more familiar to hobby farmers than engine displacement measurements, it’s wise to have a general idea of how to compare “hp” and “cc” abbreviations when shopping for small machines.
-After all, the engine displacement ratings aren’t just used for snow blowers—all kinds of small engines are measured this way.
+Horsepower is a common term and probably more familiar to hobby farmers than engine displacement measurements, though.
+So it’s wise to have a general idea of how to compare “hp” and “cc” abbreviations when shopping for small machines.
+After all, the engine displacement ratings aren’t just used for snow blowers.
+All kinds of small engines are measured this way.

-Of course, direct comparisons can’t really be made because the two ratings are calculated by different means and aren’t really interchangeable.
-Factors such as the speed of the engine (in revolutions per minute, or rpm) and how much torque it can produce further affect its perceived strength.
+Of course, you can’t really make direct comparisons.
+The two ratings are calculated by different means and aren’t really interchangeable.
+Factors such as engine speed (in revolutions per minute, or rpm) and torque further affect perceived strength.

-For small engines such as those in snow blowers—which aren’t designed to go racing along at high speed like, say, motorcycles—it apparently takes a lot of engine displacement to equal a single horsepower.
-A general rule suggests that approximately 32 to 35cc is equivalent to 1hp, so to find a snow blower of approximately the same strength as my old model, I settled on one offering about 243cc, which should be more or less in the right range.
+For small engines such as those in snow blowers—the design of which prevents the high speeds of, say, a motorcycle—it apparently takes a lot of engine displacement to equal a single horsepower.
+A general rule suggests that approximately 32 to 35cc is equivalent to 1hp.
+So to find a snow blower of approximately the same strength as my old model, I settled on one offering about 243cc.
+This should be more or less in the right range.

 So the next time you’re shopping for a small machine and want to convert cc to hp, here’s my advice—do some research.
 Don’t believe the first vague result you see in a Google search; dig deeper and try to learn how the ratings compare for the specific machines and engine sizes you’re considering.
 Keep in mind that, at its essence, bigger is usually better, and if you need a lot of power, it’s hard to go wrong by going a little bigger than the minimum you believe you need.